ComScore

 January 28: Sheet Pan Miso-Glazed Fish with Broccoli and Coconut Rice

 Reason #582 to love sheet pan dinners: Fewer dirty dishes means more time to catch up on your Netflix queue.
 Any flaky fish you enjoy will do here, like salmon, cod, sea bass or halibut.
-The savory miso glaze is super adaptable.
+The savory miso glaze is endlessly adaptable.

 January 29: Falafel Salad with Spicy Yogurt Sauce